 Understanding female sexuality

 One of her most famous papers, ‘Womanliness as a masquerade’ (1929) examines an area of sexual development in which the femininity of certain women can be found to be a mask that is used to hide rivalry with and hatred of men.
 Fraudulent femininity covers up a wish for masculinity that must be hidden out of a fear of retribution.
 In this paper, Riviere demonstrates with convincing clinical material a fraudulent femininity in a certain type of woman, not overtly homosexual, but not fully heterosexual.
 Riviere traces the roots of the homosexual development in women to frustration during sucking or weaning, which gives rise to intense sadism towards both parents, particularly the mother.
-She describes this in her paper, ‘Early stages of the Oedipus conflict’ (1928).

 Later, in ‘Jealousy as a mechanism of defence’ (1932), Riviere gave a broader understanding of the complexities of women’s sexual development.
 She makes an original contribution in understanding and demonstrating that it is oral envy which leads the morbidly jealous woman to search for unattainable love and to feel deprived.
 She describes with clarity and precision the spoiling that underlies Oedipal jealousy.
 In this she is paving the way for Klein’s later work in Envy and Gratitude (1957).